Tropicalizing Principal Minors of Positive Definite Matrices: Definitions and Background

 If $X\subset (\C^*)^n$ is an algebraic variety, then its image under coordinate-wise absolute-value is a semialgebraic subset $|X|$ of $\R_+^n$.
 The tropicalization of $X$ can be defined as the tropicalization of $|X|$.
 We can similarly define $X_\cC$ to be the algebraic variety of $\cC^n$ defined by the vanishing of all polynomials that vanish on $X$.
 A part of the fundamental theorem of tropical geometry states that the logarithmic limit set of $|X|$ coincides with the closure of the image of $X_\cC$ under coordinate-wise valuation.
 That is, $\trop(X) = \overline{\nu(X)}$.
 A proof can be found, for example, using \cite[Theorem~2]{Bergman} and \cite[Proposition~3.8]{Gubler}.

+The principal minors of a matrix give a map from the set of $n\times n$ matrices with entries in $\cR$ to $\cR^{2^{[n]}}$, sending $A \mapsto (A_S)_{S \subset [n]}$.
+The image of the sets of symmetric and Hermitian matrices have been studied in \cite{HS,oeding,LS09,AV1,AV2} and it has many applications in probability and statistics, see for instance \cite{Yassine}.
 A symmetric matrix over a real field $\cR$, or a Hermitian matrix over $\cC$, is called {\bf positive definite} or PD if all of its principal minors are positive.
-Thus the principal minors give a map from the set of $n\times n$ matrices to $\cR^{2^{[n]}}$, sending $A \mapsto (A_S)_{S \subset [n]}$.
-The image of the sets of symmetric and Hermitian matrices have been studied in \cite{HS,oeding,LS09,AV1,AV2} and it has many applications in probability and statistics, see for instance \cite{Yassine}.
 Let $\PM^+_n(\cR)$ and $\PM^+_n(\cC) \subset \cR^{2^{[n]}}$ denote the image of the symmetric and Hermitian PD cone respectively under this principal minor map.
 Because the image of the principal minors of positive definite matrices is a semialgebraic set, the theorems above imply that